michaelwnau/ussf-portal-cms/README.md

 - [direnv](https://direnv.net/docs/hook.html)
 - [Docker](https://www.docker.com/products/docker-desktop)

-To run Keystone locally, you will also need a [Postgres](https://www.postgresql.org/download/) instance running.

-You can run one on your machine, or run `yarn services:up` which includes all required services, including Postgres.
+To run Keystone outside, you will also need a [Postgres](https://www.postgresql.org/download/) instance running.
+You can run one on your machine, or run `yarn services:up` which starts all required services in Docker, including Postgres.

 ### Local environment variables

 Set these variables for Keystone in a `.envrc.local` file.

-- `SESSION_SECRET` (must be a string at least 32 chars)
+- `SESSION_SECRET` (must be a string at least 32 chars, must be the same value set in the Portal application)
 - `DATABASE_URL` (URL to a running Postgres instance)
-- `TEST_USERNAME` (string)
-- `TEST_EMAIL` (string - used to log in to Admin UI)
-- `TEST_PASSWORD` (must be a string at least 8 chars - used to log in to Admin UI)
 - `PORTAL_PATH` (for local dev only - path to the ussf-portal-client directory on your machine)

 Environment variables for Postgres are set in the `docker-compose.services.yml` file ran from `ussf-portal-client` directory.

-- POSTGRES_USER: keystone
+- `POSTGRES_USER: keystone`
-- POSTGRES_PASSWORD: keystonecms
+- `POSTGRES_PASSWORD: keystonecms`
-- POSTGRES_DB: keystone
+- `POSTGRES_DB: keystone`

 If running on standard port 5432, this makes the connection url one of the following: